isomerpages/nparks-sgf/_sgf-2024-show-highlights/Other Community Highlights.md

-for local bonsai enthusiasts and hobbyists to showcase their art pieces, cultivated with years of training and tender care. &nbsp;A highlight of the exhibition is a talk titled “Pots for Bonsai” on 10 August (Saturday) from 1-2 pm.
+for local bonsai enthusiasts and hobbyists to showcase their art pieces, cultivated with years of training and tender care. &nbsp;A highlight of the exhibition is a talk titled “Pots for Bonsai” on 10 August (Saturday) from 1-2 pm at Suntec Level 4 stage.
 We invite you to join us at this event to gain a deeper appreciation for the intricacies of bonsai.</p>
 <hr>
 <p></p>
 <h4>Floral Fantasies: Where Nature Meets Fashion By ITE College Central</h4>